Eurovision Song Contest 2011: Final

-The final took place on 14 May 2011.
+The final took place on 14 May 2011 at 21:00 CEST and was won by Azerbaijan.
 Only the "Big Five" countries automatically qualified for the grand final.
 From the two semi-finals on 10 and 12 May 2011, twenty countries qualified for the grand final.
-A total of twenty-five countries competed in the grand final.
+A total of 25 countries competed in the final and all 43 participants voted.
 The voting system used was the same as in the 2010 contest, with a combination of televotes and jury votes selecting the winner.
 Viewers were able to vote during the performances; the voting window ended 15 minutes after the conclusion of the songs.

 Background music for the show included "Wonderful" by Gary Go.